 Search for housing

 Pay their portion of the rent and adhere to all lease requirements

-Permit annual and other reasonable inspections of unit
+Permit biennial and other reasonable inspections of unit

 Use the unit solely as the principle place of residence, agreeing not to assign or sublet.